 - No annual fee

 - 1% cash back on all purchases with no annual limits

-If you do not want to pay annual fees for a card but would also rather not pay unnecessary transaction fees while on vacation, the Home Trust Preferred Visa may be for you.
+If you do not want to pay annual fees for a card and would also rather not pay unnecessary transaction fees while on vacation, the Home Trust Preferred Visa may be for you.
+Check out this review.

 - Extended warranty and purchase protection